toshihidetagami/apps-by-category/README.md

 - [maputnik/editor](https://github.com/maputnik/editor) - An open source visual editor for the 'Mapbox Style Specification'
 - [noncomputable/AgentMaps](https://github.com/noncomputable/AgentMaps) - Make social simulations on interactive maps with Javascript!
 Agent-based modeling for the web.

+###  Media

+- [Flexget/Flexget](https://github.com/Flexget/Flexget) - The official FlexGet repository
+- [ridhwaans/homehost](https://github.com/ridhwaans/homehost) - self-hosted, Netflix-like app made for streaming
+- [tidusjar/Ombi](https://github.com/tidusjar/Ombi) - Want a Movie or TV Show on Plex or Emby?
+Use Ombi!
+- [morpheus65535/bazarr](https://github.com/morpheus65535/bazarr) - Bazarr is a companion application to Sonarr and Radarr.
+It manages and downloads subtitles based on your requirements.

 ###  Messaging

 - [RocketChat/Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) - Have your own Slack like online chat, built with Meteor.